Noza-96/Chiari/README.md

 Once you clone the repository, on git-chiari folder from terminal run:

-# Install the environment (works on macOS and Windows)
 conda env create -f environment.yml

-# Activate the environment
 conda activate chiari

 This installs all Python dependencies from environment.yml.